Candle Pass & Little Easter

 In my last post, I talked about the meal matrix our family uses.
 Along a similar line of thought is our weekly “fancy feast.”

-At the end of our meal, before dessert (which is usually either a fruit crisp or a bowl of ice-cream), we say our nighttime prayer which includes intentions.
+At the end of our meal, before dessert (which is usually either a fruit crisp or a bowl of ice cream), we say our nighttime prayer which includes prayer intentions.
 My children love using a candle snuffer to put out the flames with each intention they share (I put out five or six votives on a small tray).
 The kids like to watch their intentions rise to Heaven!

 We’ve really enjoyed making Sunday family dinners so special even though clean up is a little more than a typical night!